JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1987_12.md

 International Subscribers — add $1,00 for postage

-- All quotations within this Journal, unless otherwise indicated, are from _The URANTIA Book_, (81955, and are used with the permission of the URANTlA Foundation, the copyright owner.
+- All quotations within this Journal, unless otherwise indicated, are from _The URANTIA Book_, (81955, and are used with the permission of the URANTIA Foundation, the copyright owner.

 Inasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of _The URANTIA Book_, the views expresset herein are based wholly upon each author's understanding and personal religious experience.

-Copyright 91988 by URANTLA Brotherhood Corporation.
+Copyright 91988 by URANTIA Brotherhood Corporation.
 All rights reserved.
 Printed in U.S.A. in a lifetime.
 The power of his mere presence was so profound that he merely had to smile upon people for them to experience renewed faith and encouragement.

 As Aristotle said to his young pupil, Alexander The Great, in answer to Alexander's question “How many is one?”: “In the arena of human affairs, one can be a very great number.”